IOConcept/Advanced-Payday-Calculator/README.md

 # Pay Calculator
-This is a simple pay calculator program written in Python.
-It allows the user to enter the hourly rate, non-overtime hours worked, overtime hours worked, percentage of eligible hours for incentive pay, and incentive pay value.
-The program then calculates the regular pay, overtime pay, incentive pay, and total pay based on those inputs and displays the results.
+The Pay Calculator is a Python program that calculates an employee's total pay based on their hourly rate, non-overtime hours worked, overtime hours worked, percentage of eligible hours for incentive pay, and incentive pay value.

-Usage
+How to Use
-To use the program, simply run the pay_calculator.py file and follow the instructions.
-The program will prompt you to enter the required inputs and will then display the calculated pay values.
+To use the program, simply run the pay_calculator.py script in a Python environment.
+The program will prompt the user to enter the following information:

-Inputs
-Hourly rate (float): the hourly rate of pay Non-overtime hours worked (float): the number of non-overtime hours worked Overtime hours worked (float): the number of overtime hours worked Percentage of eligible hours for incentive pay (float): the percentage of hours worked that are eligible for incentive pay Incentive pay value (float): the dollar value of incentive pay per hour worked Outputs
+Hourly rate: The employee's hourly rate of pay.
+Non-overtime hours worked: The number of hours the employee worked that are not considered overtime.
+Overtime hours worked: The number of hours the employee worked that are considered overtime.
+Percentage of eligible hours for incentive pay: The percentage of total hours worked that are eligible for incentive pay.
-Regular pay (float): the amount of regular pay earned Overtime pay (float): the amount of overtime pay earned Incentive pay (float): the amount of incentive pay earned Total pay (float): the total amount of pay earned (regular, overtime, and incentive combined)

-Example

-Enter hourly rate: 15.31

-Enter number of non-overtime hours worked: 80

-Enter number of overtime hours worked: 40

-Enter percentage of eligible hours for incentive pay: 50

-Enter incentive pay value: 4.00

-Regular pay: $1224.80
-Overtime pay: $916.20
-Incentive pay: $340.00
-Total pay: $2481.00
+Incentive pay value: The value of each hour of incentive pay.
+The program will then calculate the employee's regular pay, overtime pay, and incentive pay, and add them together to get the total pay.
+The results will be displayed on the console.

+If any non-numerical values are entered for the user inputs, the program will display an error message and prompt the user to enter a valid input.
 Authors
 This program was written by Eric McCullar and ChatGPT.